 The energetic lobby sets a lighthearted tone with a mix of reclaimed wood, inviting couches, and quirky touches like a classic red telephone booth and a large The Price is Right-style Pinko game.

-Hotel Zetta offers a bevy of ways for stressed travelers to relax, from the 30-foot-tall Plinko game in the lobby to the playroom's shuffleboard, pool table, ping pong, and Nintendo Wii console.
-The crowd reflects a start-up team, too.
+Hotel Zetta offers a bevy of ways for stressed travelers to relax, from the 30-foot-tall Plinko game in the lobby to the shuffleboard, pool table, ping pong table, and Nintendo Wii console in the playroom.
+The crowd reflects a startup team, too.
 Expect to find early-career business travelers, groups of friends, and millennial couples.

 Who Will Love It